 [root@vps ~]# vim /etc/sysconfig/varnish

-Add the following. if your VPS running SSD disk, you can select varnish_storage as a cache method instead of memory (-s malloc) :
+Add the following.
+If your VPS running SSD disk, you can select varnish_storage as a cache method instead of memory (-s malloc):

 .. ..
 DAEMON_OPTS="-a :80 \ -T localhost:6082 \ -f /etc/varnish/default.vcl \ -u varnish -g varnish \ -S /etc/varnish/secret \ -p thread_pool_add_delay=2 \ -p thread_pools=2 \ -p thread_pool_min=400 \ -p thread_pool_max=4000 \ -p session_linger=50 \ -p sess_workspace=262144 \ -s file,/var/lib/varnish/varnish_storage.bin,512m" .. ..
 VARNISH_LISTEN_PORT=80 .. ..